Let’s make a PCB using an online service to get professional results!

 Another option is to use dangerous chemicals to etch a copper board.
 Aside from being messy, the results are dependent on many factors: time, temperature of the solution etc…

 One more option, if you have the tools, is to use a CNC machine to trace a copper board with your PCB design.
-If you do a lot of prototyping and need results fast, this is a good option and can produce great results, the cost of the machine, cutting bits needed and time spent, might not be the best way if you’re not using it regularly.
+If you do a lot of prototyping and need results fast, this is a good option and can produce great results, but the cost of the machine, cutting bits needed and time spent, might not be the best way if you’re not using it regularly.

 So, following our last tutorial, “creating a Button Box”, we will use an online service: https://EasyEDA.com to design a PCB for our Button Box project.